Lesson video

 What patterns could create a link to the characteristic of strength, elegance, diligence, or adaptability?
 These students have been thinking about that question.

-And Laura shares "I combined stippling and short hatching for adaptability as it shows change."
-Aisha shares "These long wavy lines make me think about elegance or grace."
-And Alex added "These long straight lines convey strength and purpose, symbolising hard work."
+And Laura shares, "I combined stippling and short hatching for adaptability, as it shows change."
+Aisha shares, "These long, wavy lines make me think about elegance or grace."
+And Alex added, "These long, straight lines convey strength and purpose, symbolizing hard work."
 Did you come up with any other versions?
-For the task B, we're gonna be creating three symbolic patterns and colours.
+For task B, we're gonna be creating three symbolic patterns and colors.

 For the first part of this, I want you to use oil pastel to draw your symbolic patterns.